Leptonic CP violation from the seesaw: Invariant conditions for soft CPV

 One can also formulate the rephasing invariant condition \eqref{rephasing:lambda} in terms of the matrix $U_e$ that diagonalizes \eq{ U_e^\dag\lambda^\dag \lambda U_e=\hlamb^\dag \hlamb\sim \text{diagonal}\,. } This is the same matrix in \eqref{basis:lambda:hard}, modulo rephasing of the eigenvectors which is allowed here.
 Then, CPV in the seesaw is soft if and only if \eq{ J(U_e)=0\,, } where $J$ is one of the Jarlskog invariants that can be constructed with a $3\times 3$ unitary matrix familiar from the CKM matrix\,\cite{jarlskog:comm}.
 A simple choice is $J(U)=\im(U_{11}U_{22}U_{12}^*U_{21}^*)$.

 Of course, to distinguish soft CPV from CP conservation, one needs CP violating couplings somewhere.
 Once the condition for soft CPV is satisfied in \eqref{rephasing:lambda} or \eqref{inv:HH} or \eqref{cond:J}, one can go to the basis in \eqref{basis:lambda} and explicitly check if $M_R$ is complex even with the removal of a global phase.
-Since it involves many phases, this procedure is easier than checking basis invariant conditions\,\cite{dreiner,branco.morozumi}.\footnote{ Mass degeneracy involves more subtleties\,\cite{yu.zhou}. }
+Since it involves many phases, this procedure is easier than checking basis invariant conditions\,\cite{dreiner,branco.morozumi,invariants:others}.\footnote{ In special cases, such as mass degeneracy, more subtleties are involved.\,\cite{yu.zhou}. }